Guns and weapon rights has become a contentious issue in this country.

 F.S.
 790.174, Safe Storage of Firearms Required, states that a person who stores or leaves a loaded firearm in a place and manner he or she knows or reasonably should know a minor (someone under age 16) is likely to gain access to without lawful permission from minor’s parents commits a second-degree misdemeanor, punishable by up to 60 days in jail.

-Although criminal liability does not automatically prove civil negligence, it can be used to help plaintiff establish his or her case.
+Although criminal liability does not automatically prove civil negligence, it can be used by our Fort Lauderdale firearm injury attorneys to help a plaintiff establish his or her case.

 A study conducted in 2004 by the U.S. Department of Education and the U.S. Secret Service revealed that in school shootings from 1974 to 2000, more than 65 percent of firearms used came from the shooter’s own home or from that of a relative.